crazyyy/wp-framework/wp-content/plugins/search-and-replace/readme.txt

 5. Result screen after search or search and replace

 == Changelog ==
+= 3.2.3 (2024-08-26) =
+* Fix a vulnerability when deserializing objects from the database
+* Fix deprecation logs about optional parameters declared before required parameters

 = 3.2.2 (2024-05-16) =
 * Now owned by WP Media
 * Fixed potential time based SQL injection